AcmeTensorToys/esp-lua_lamp/README.rst

   drawing function returns and will be stopped when appropriate by the rest of the system.

-* a ws2812 framebuffer object into which all drwaing should happen.
+* a ws2812 framebuffer object into which all drawing should happen.
 This framebuffer should be closed over in any timer callbacks.

 * a color parameter, expressed as three arguments 0-255: green, red, blue